 Up to six members of the same family or household can use the Mirror with their own account for no extra cost.
 But even still, the Mirror is $1,495, plus a $39 monthly subscription.

-Announced in February, the Tempo Studio is similar in form factor to the Mirror, but uses a regular display instead of one behind an actual mirror.
-The display measures 42 inches and below it there's a cupboard for storing all of the included accessories, including a barbell, two dumbbells, a yoga mat, foam roller, and a range of weight plates for the bars.
+Announced in early 2020, the Tempo Studio is similar in form factor to the Mirror, but uses a regular display instead of one behind an actual mirror.
+The display measures 42 inches and below it there's a cupboard for storing included accessories including a barbell, two dumbbells, a yoga mat, foam roller, and a range of weight plates for the bars.
 It's a somewhat comprehensive home exercise package.

 As with other systems, the Temp Studio shows exercise tutorials and live or on-demand classes.
 What's different is how the Tempo Studio uses an integrated Microsoft Kinect Azure camera and sensor system to closely monitor your movements, then provide feedback to make sure your posture and technique is correct, improving performance and preventing injury.